 Helping everyone to feel safe while an inpatient, visiting or working in any of our programs is very important and involves all staff, patients and visitors.
-It is important that we all work together to keep each other safe and comfortable.
-If you have any difficulties or safety concerns with another patient, please speak to staff immediately.
+It is important that we all work together to keep the each other safe and comfortable.
+Speak to staff if you have any difficulties or safety concerns with another patient.